How to Apply

 (Not currently a Stanford student)

-Follow the online application instructions on the Stanford graduate admissions website, which includes information on what to include in the personal statement.
+Follow the online application instructions on the personal statement.
 Make sure to indicate your region of interest (China, Japan, Korea, etc.) and discipline (Humanities or Social Sciences) via the drop down menus in the online application.
 Additionally:

 - Students are admitted only for fall quarter, but may defer admission under special circumstances;

 - GRE scores (and TOEFL for international students, taken within the last 18 months) are required by the University;

 - CEAS requires a writing sample in English.
 Submit only the first 15 pages of a representative writing sample (seminar paper, term paper, honors thesis, journal article, etc.) via the document upload function in the online application.
 Do not submit more than 15 pages.
 The paper does not need to be focused on East Asia specifically, but should be an academic non-fiction work;

 - Subject tests, resumes, and other supplementary materials are not required;

 - In some cases, CEAS will conduct an additional interview via phone or Skype.
 If an interview is required, applicants will be contacted with more details.

 Please note that Stanford will no longer accept paper letters of recommendation, and applicants are expected to upload scanned copies of their transcripts to their online application (click here for more details).
 Two official hard copies of transcripts are still required, and should be mailed directly to: